cloudacademypilot/mlops-with-azure-machine-learning/steps/6_deploying-a-model-with-github-actions/documentation.md

 To get value from a machine learning model, you'll have to deploy it.
 Whenever you deploy a model you can generate predictions whenever necessary to give you insights.

 In other words, you need to deploy the model to a real-time endpoint.
-The web app should be able to send the patient's data to the endpoint and get a prediction in return.
+The web app should be able to send the wine quality data to the endpoint and get a prediction in return.

 When you want to deploy a model, you have a choice between an online endpoint for real-time predictions or a batch endpoint for batch predictions.
 As the model will be integrated with a web app where the you will input wine data expecting to get a direct response, you choose to deploy the model to an online endpoint.